zchee/golang-wiki/Go-1.6-release-party.md

   Go 1.5 added experimental support for a mechanism of including the source of your package's dependencies in the package itself, colloquially known as _vendoring_.
 This feature was opt-in during Go 1.5.
   Go 1.6 makes the vendor support the default, and it's likely that packages will start to use it soon.

+- `text/template` changes.
+  A long requested ability to [trim whitespace in templates](http://tip.golang.org/pkg/text/template/#hdr-Text_and_spaces) has arrived.
+This template

+ `"{{23 -}} < {{- 45}}"`

+ will produce this output

+ `"23<45"`

+- New supported platforms.
+  Go 1.6 adds experimental ports to Linux on 64-bit MIPS (linux/mips64 and linux/mips64le).
+Go 1.6 also adds an experimental port to Android on 32-bit x86 (android/386).
+64-bit PowerPC (linux/ppc64le), Go 1.6 now supports cgo with external linking and is roughly feature complete.

 _Did you contribute to Go 1.6 and your contribution is not listed here?
 Edit this page and add some details about what you did._